TNEI-Services/IPSA/docs/IscMechSwCapacitor.rst

         - 0 = Control power factor at receiving end
         - 1 = Control power factor at send end
+   * - Integer
+     - ModelType
+     - Determines whether the MSC uses the built in parameters or a plugin.
+        - 0 = Built in
+        - 1 = Plugin
+   * - String
+     - PluginID
+     - Plugin Name, empty string means no plugin is assigned.
 IscMechSwCapacitor Class
 -------------------------